anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-doubles.md

 ---
 layout: page
 title: Doubly Linked List Lab
-permalink: /classes/201-f25/doubly-ll-lab
+permalink: /classes/201-s26/doubly-ll-lab
 ---

 ## Set up
 Follow the steps from the [Scavenger Hunt](kotlin-lab) to mount the COURSES drive.
 Make a folder `DLLLab` in your STUWORK/username folder and open it in VSCode for today's labwork.

-In this lab, you will add functionality to a doubly linked list.
+In this lab, you will add functionality to a doubly linked list to make an efficient double-ended queue.

 ## Goals